khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         >1.2.2 Captions (Prerecorded)</a> (Level A)
       </td>
       <td>
-        Supports
+        Partially supports
       </td>
       <td>
-        <p>The product does not include any audio-only or video-only media.
+        <p>The product does not include synchronized media or provide capabilities for captioning user generated audio or video content.
 However, a user has the ability to upload their own media.
-Captions are supported for videos provided by third-party tools that offer this capability.
-The product does not provide capabilities for captioning user generated audio or video content.</p>
+Open captions can be included for videos authored by third-party tools that offer this capability. <a href="https://docs.gitlab.com/ee/user/markdown.html">Learn more about GitLab Flavored Markdown</a>.</p>
       </td>
     </tr>
     <tr>